bill9800/Projects-in-IIPP-and-POC/README.md

-# Rice University Python courses
+# Rice University Python Homework
 Some HW practice in Fundamentals of Computing(Rice University) By Bill Chang